Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: MoTIF

-The difference between full and diagonal attention is visualized in Equation \ref{eq:4} as the structure of the concept--concept attention matrix.
-That is the reason why we call this mechanism \emph{diagonal attention}: each channel learns to construct its own temporal filter by weighting past activations differently at each step.
-Unlike fixed convolutional kernels, the attention weights adapt to the input sequence, yet the restriction to depthwise (per-concept) projections guarantees that evidence for one concept does not leak into another.
+The block concludes with per-channel normalization.
+In this work, we deliberately isolate temporal reasoning per concept to preserve attribution.
+Importantly, this is a design choice rather than a limitation: as shown in Section \ref{sec:ablation} enabling cross-concept interactions improves accuracy at the cost of interpretability, highlighting a controllable trade-off rather than a hard restriction.

-The block concludes with per-channel normalization and a lightweight feed-forward network (two depthwise $1{\times}1$ convolutions with GELU and dropout).
-For MoTIF, stacking more blocks does not add richer hierarchical abstractions, because cross-concept interactions (which normally grow expressivity in deep transformers) are deliberately suppressed.
+\textbf{Architectural extension.} For most experiments in this paper, we report the results of MoTIF using diagonal attention within a standard transformer architecture.
+However, as shown by \cite{timesformer}, separating spatial and temporal attention can further enhance performance.
+Therefore, we additionally evaluate MoTIF when extended to a space-time transformer architecture (MoTIF-ST), as detailed in Appendix~\ref{spaceTime}, demonstrating that MoTIF is not restricted to a single transformer design.

-\textbf{Complexity.} Diagonal attention reduces the channel-mixing cost from $\mathcal{O}(C^2T)$ to $\mathcal{O}(CT)$, but it requires computing a full $T \times T$ attention map for every channel, yielding $\mathcal{O}(CT^2)$.
-By contrast, standard multi-head attention only maintains a fixed number of maps (one per head), scaling as $\mathcal{O}(H T^2)$ with $H \ll C$.
-Thus, with many concepts, full attention is often more efficient, while diagonal attention deliberately trades computational cost for strict concept isolation.
+\textbf{Complexity.} Diagonal attention avoids dense channel mixing, but computes a full $T \times T$ attention map for each concept channel, yielding attention-map compute and memory complexity of $\mathcal{O}(CT^2)$.
+By contrast, standard multi-head attention maintains one such map per head, resulting in attention-map memory $\mathcal{O}(HT^2)$ with $H \ll C$, while additionally incurring dense channel-mixing projection costs.
+Thus, diagonal attention trades efficiency for strict concept isolation when the number of concepts is large (see Appendix~\ref{app:hyops}).